getsetgames/Chartboost/README.md

 ### Add the Chartboost Start Function

-Add the `Chartboost Start` blueprint function somewhere early in your game's execution.
+Add the `Chartboost Start` blueprint function early in your game's execution.
 We use it in our Game Instance's Init event.
 You could also use it in the Application Lifecycle component's Foreground event or in your first scene's Begin Play event.
 The key here is to run this function before any other Chartboost function.

 ![ChartboostStart](Resources/ChartboostStart.png)